7. Multiplicative Functionals#

 \(N_{t+1}\) is \({\mathfrak A}_{t+1}\) measurable.

 Property 1 is satisfied because conditional expectations map positive random variables \(B_{t+1}\) into positive random variables that are \({\mathfrak A}_t\) measurable.
 Properties 2 and 3 are satisfied because \(N\) is the multiplicative increment of a multiplicative martingale.
-The resulting process \(L\) can be viewed as a likelihood ratio or Radon-Nikodym derivative process for the alternative probability measure relative to the baseline measure.
+Where

-Given the multiplicative construction, the implied alternative conditional probability measure over \(\tau\) periods uses the random variable
+Representation (7.4) implies that the implied alternative conditional probability measure over \(\tau\) periods can be represented in terms of the likelihood ratio

-to compute the \(\tau\) time-period-ahead conditional expectation.
-With this construction, the \(\tau\)-period conditional expectation may be computed by iterating on the one-period conditional expectations in accordance with the Law of Iterated expectations.
+which we can use to compute a \(\tau\) time-period-ahead conditional expectation.
+By using (7.5), we can compute a \(\tau\)-period conditional expectation by iterating on the one-period conditional expectations in accordance with the Law of Iterated expectations.

 where \(S_{t+1}/{S_t}\) is the one-period stochastic discount factor and \(R_{t+1}/{R_t}\) is the one-period gross return.
 For the application, we construct